stibinator/DuAEF_Duik_Docs/src/docs/settings.md

 - You can change the language of Duik to one of the available ones, or you can [contribute with your own translation](https://github.com/Rainbox-dev/DuAEF_Duik/wiki/Translation).

-- There are three different modes for the user interface, depending on your level:
+- There are four different modes for the user interface, depending on your level:

     - ***Rookie*** is the simplest one, recommended if this is the first time you use Duik Bassel.
 Only the most used and simplest tools are available, and the user interface is thought to be as easy to use as possible.
     - ***Standard*** has all the tools available, in a nice and easy-to-use user interface.
-    - ***Expert*** is the smallest mode, and may be a bit more complex to use as there are less texts to explain what do the buttons do.
+    - ***Expert*** may be a bit more complex to use as there are less texts to explain what do the buttons do.
+Some very specific tools (for scripters and expressioners) are only available in this mode.
+    - ***God*** is the smallest mode, made nearly only of icons.
+This is perfect if you know Duik well and you don't want the panel to take too much room in your workspace.

 ![settings optn](img\duik-screenshots\General\settings-optn.png)